junjunruan/P4-Website-Optimization/README.md

 ![image](http://i.imgur.com/LU8FisP.png)

-After optimization, all the frame rate is below 60fps.
-The result is as follow:
+After optimization, all the frame rates are below 60fps.
+The result is as follows:

 ![image](http://i.imgur.com/7tTJu0B.png)